Olga Ravn: Work

+Her fourth novel, The Wax Child, was published in Danish in 2023.
+The English translation, by Martin Aitken, was published in 2025.
+Narrated by a wax doll from the seventeenth century, the novel tells the story of the doll's creator, the historical Christence Kruckow, who was executed for witchcraft in 1621.
+The novel was a finalist for the 2026 Locus Award for Best Translated Novel.

 Critical reception

-Ravn was positively reviewed in the autumn edition of the Danish Literary Magazine in 2011, which described her upcoming poetry collection, Jeg æder myself som lyng, as "a passionate, lyrical collection that deals with freeing oneself from the role of young girl".
-The book was also said to have received positive reviews from Danish critics who described it as "bursting with talent" and "ambitious and well-wrought".
+In 2011, Danish Literary Magazine described Ravn's upcoming poetry collection, Jeg æder myself som lyng, as "a passionate, lyrical collection that deals with freeing oneself from the role of young girl".
+The book received other positive reviews from Danish critics who described it as "bursting with talent" and "ambitious and well-wrought".

-On Celestine, Søren Kassebeer of Berlingske compliments the author on her use of language: "She can achieve so incredibly much with words...
+On Celestine, Søren Kassebeer of Berlingske complimented the author on her use of language: "She can achieve so incredibly much with words...
 There seem to be no limits to her ability to create images."
-Nevertheless, although he finds Celestine readable, he does not regard it a complete success, commenting that it constantly dwells on feelings expressed either by the narrator or the ghost, rather than simply saying what needs to be said.
-Lilian Munk Rösing of Politiken is particularly impressed with Ravn's use of images and metaphore, becoming totally obsessed with the author's command of powerful, at times humorous language.
-Victor Malm writing in Sydsvenskan says: "The novel [resembles] Marguerite Duras and Clarice Lispector.
+Nevertheless, although he found Celestine readable, he did not regard it a complete success, commenting that it constantly dwells on feelings expressed either by the narrator or the ghost, rather than simply saying what needs to be said.
+Lilian Munk Rösing of Politiken was particularly impressed with Ravn's use of images and metaphors, and her command of powerful, at times humorous language.
+Victor Malm writing in Sydsvenskan said: "The novel [resembles] Marguerite Duras and Clarice Lispector.
 Through an intensive rinsing stream of scenes, images and memories an empty feeling of life ahead is evoked."

-In 2019, Ravn was awarded the Beatrice Prize.
-Her novel, The Employees, was shortlisted for the International Booker Prize.
+In 2019, Ravn was awarded the Beatrice Prize, which recognises the quality of an author's already published work and their potential for further development.

+In 2021, Ravn's novel The Employees, translated into English by Martin Aitken, was shortlisted for the International Booker Prize.
+The Guardian called The Employees brilliantly unusual, and said that this "clever, endlessly thought-provoking novel catches something of our recursive search for the nature of consciousness".
+The New York Review of Books called it a "weird, beautiful, and occasionally disgusting novel" and found that "what The Employees captures best is humanity’s ambivalence about life itself, its sticky messes and unappealing functions".

+In 2026, her novel The Wax Child, translated into English by Martin Aitken, was longlisted for the 2026 International Booker Prize.
+The Times Literary Supplement called The Wax Child "gorgeously mercurial: fragmented, slippery, unresolved".
+The Chicago Review of Books noted that the treatment of witchcraft was not original, but found the novel "deeply immersive and immensely pleasurable to read", and praised "the classic, elegant gripping prose".